-As a fan of Egyptian religion/mythology - historical fiction to be honest - I was pleasantly surprise to find a small gallery of Egyptian artifacts in a Greek museum.
-So, here’s some real history that provides context as to why it exists.
+As a fan of Egyptian religion/mythology I was pleasantly surprise to find a small gallery of Egyptian artifacts in a Greek museum.
+So, here’s some history that provides context as to why it exists.

-When Alexander The Great conquered Egypt in 332 BC the priests of the Egyptian god Amun “recognized” him to be a son of the god.
+When Alexander the Great conquered Egypt in 332 BC the priests of the Egyptian god Amun “recognized” him to be a son of the god.
 He founded the city Alexandria in 331 BC, and he made Greek the official language.
-After him, Greeks ruled over Egypt until the death of the last Queen Cleopatra VII - who was a Greek - in 30 BC.
+After him, Greeks ruled over Egypt until the death of the last Queen Cleopatra VII - who was a Greek herself - in 30 BC.
 She’s the famous beauty who had affairs with Caesar and Mark Antony, and committed suicide by poisoning herself,

-After Cleoparta’s death Egypt was annexed as a province of Greece.
+After Cleopatra’s death Egypt was annexed as a province of Greece.
 The result is a mixed style of religiousness and creative art which drew from both cultures.